geovanyuribe/test_ml/README.md

 Send a POST request to **localhost:8000/predict** with a JSON in the body of the style:

     {"DaysRegistered":[10,3500],  "Income":[1000.2,93200.32],  "Recency":[1,22],  "AcceptedCmpAll":[2,5],  "MntTotal":[100,1900]}
+   - "DaysRegistered": Number of days that the user has been registered.
+Calculated from "Dt_Customer"".
+   - "Income": Customer's yearly household income.
+   - "Recency": Numbers of days since the last purchase.
+   - "AcceptedCmpAll": Number of accepted campaigns.
+Calculated as "AcceptedCmp1" + "AcceptedCmp2" + "AcceptedCmp3" + "AcceptedCmp4" + "AcceptedCmp5".
+   - "MntTotal": Total amount spent in the last 2 years.
+Calculated as "MntFishProducts" + "MntFruits" + "MntMeatProducts" + "MntSweetProducts" + "MntWines" + "MntGoldProds".

    Response: